RajatJangra2653/dp-420-cosmos-db-dev/instructions/08-sdk-bulk.md

     List<Task> concurrentTasks = new List<Task>();
     ```

-1. Create a foreach loop that will iterate over the list of products that was generated earlier in this application:
+1. Create a for-each loop that will iterate over the list of products that was generated earlier in this application:

     ```
     foreach(Product product in productsToInsert)